michaelScopic/michaelScopic/README.md

 ### I'm a Unix enthusiast, computer and hardware nerd, and Minecraft veteran.
  I'm trying to learn more about DevOps, Unix, and computer hardware.

- As a Linux user, I enter commands in a terminal or by ricing my desktop all day.
+ As a Linux user, I enter commands in a terminal or by rice my desktop all day.

  I'm really good with computers and terrible at everything else.